3D Product Configurators That Sync with Your Backend

 Specification accuracy The configuration generates exact specifications for manufacturing.
 No interpretation of written orders.
 The system produces what the customer saw.

 The technical complexity is in the integration, not the rendering.
 Three.js handles the visual output.
-The architecture challenge is connecting 3D to product data, inventory, pricing, and ordering in a way that stays maintainable as the product catalogue grows.
+The real product configurator architecture challenge is connecting 3D to product data, inventory, pricing, and ordering through clean API integrations in a way that stays maintainable as the catalogue grows.

 Build a Product Configurator